Meet the S.Pellegrino Young Chef Academy Competition 2022-23 grand finalists

 Speaking about his creation, Garwood says: “This dish is a story and reflection of my life as a chef.
 Typically, banchan (Korean side dish) are a variety of small dishes accompanying a main dish, generally reflecting the area they come from.
 Each banchan will reflect a moment in my life through places that I have travelled, as well as beliefs found along the way, whilst maintaining my rules and ethics of clean and fair food that’s locally sourced in a sustainable way.”

-Yi Zhang from the The River House restaurant in Chengdu in the province of Sichuan will represent the Mainland China region at the Grand Finale.
+Yi Zhang, who was working at the The River House restaurant in Guangzhou in the province of Guangdong at the time of the Regional final, will represent China's Mainland region at the Grand Finale.
+She has now moved to France and works at the Toyo Restaurant in Paris.

 “I want to [commemorate] my first trip to Guangxi, a mountainous region with rich cultural resources.
 Bamboo is an important material there.
 I went to several villages deep in the mountains.
 The weather makes moss grow everywhere.
 People there are poor and still using self-made charcoals for cooking and to stay warm, so the smell of smoke hung in the air.
 But what touched me is [their] kindness.
 The flavour of my dish is based on a famous noodle in Guangxi, [called] ‘old friend’, and I use some fermented ingredients which are also common in Guangxi cuisine,” she says.